-A comprehensive analysis would be required to determine an appropriate form for a time-of-use FiT, which the time-frame of the present review does not permit.
-It would also be necessary for the ESC to understand whether there would be administrative complexities associated with introducing a time-of-use FiT.
-Since time-of-use electricity retail prices will become available to Victorian small consumers in the second half of 2013, it will be more practical to defer consideration of a time-of-use FiT until after their introduction.
+In its draft decision, the Commission proposed to determine a single fixed-rate minimum FiT for 2014 for reasons of practicality.
+A comprehensive analysis would be required to determine an appropriate form for a time-of-use FiT, which was not feasible within the available time-frame.
+It would also be necessary for the Commission to understand whether there would be administrative complexities associated with introducing a time-of-use FiT.
+Further, it was considered more practical to defer consideration of a time-of-use FiT until after the introduction of time-of-use electricity retail prices for Victorian small consumers in the second half of 2013.